cBioPortal/cbioportal/docs/development/Security.md

 ---

 ## Feedback and Contributions
 We encourage the community to provide feedback and suggestions to enhance our security processes.
-If you have any questions or ideas, please contact us or submit an issues on our [Github repository](https://github.com/cBioPortal/cbioportal/security/policy).
+If you have any questions or ideas, please contact us or submit an issue on our [Github repository](https://github.com/cBioPortal/cbioportal/security/policy).